 Chris S. Andersen, MA LPC

 Some of Chris's counseling specialties include (but are not limited to): men's issues; sexual addiction and compulsive sexual behavior (including pornography, masturbation, lustful thinking/fantasizing, and other sexual issues); recovery from affairs/infidelity; communication and conflict resolution; marital conflict; premarital counseling (including being certified to administer the PREPARE/ENRICH premarital and marital enrichment programs); adolescent and teen issues; depression and anxiety; and more.
 Chris also enjoys counseling pastors and ministry leaders and their families, and is sensitive to the challenges that ministry presents.
 Chris utilizes empirically-based interventions and modalities (such as Cognitive Behavioral Therapy) to assist clients in overcoming challenges, resolving issues, and accomplishing their goals.
-Chris has years of experience integrating Biblical principles and Christian-based spiritual disciplines into the treatment of mental health issues.
+Chris has many years of experience integrating Biblical principles and Christian-based spiritual disciplines into the treatment of mental health issues.

 Julia Folden, MAPC LAC

-Julia has been working with NWCC since 2014.
-She has been married for over 20 years and is an active member of Horizons Community Church.
+.
 Her primary goal as a counselor is to help hurting individuals, couples, and families find and feel God’s Hope and Healing.